Social Care assessments

 • Inconsistent or abrupt transitions between services (e.g. CAMHS to AMHS and/or children's social care to adults’ social care) without proper planning or relational continuity.

-• Long waiting lists for essential services (e.g. autism assessments, therapy, housing).
+• Long waiting lists for essential services (e.g. autism/ADHD assessments, therapy, housing).

 • Lack of trauma-informed practice across statutory services, leading to retraumatisation.